 One of my favourite activities is an oldie but a goodie.
-Every kids seems to love making volcanos from bicarbonate of soda and vinegar.
-One of the best blog posts about this activity can be found at Fun At Home with Kids
+Every kid seems to love making volcanos from bicarbonate of soda and vinegar.
+One of the best articles about this activity can be found at Fun At Home with Kids

 What a great way to explain the structure of a plant to children.
 Just put some beans and moist compost in a clear CD case and place in a bright place out of direct sunlight.

 I think this is a great repeatable activity that will keep kids entertained for a good while.
-Thanks to Frugal Fun 4 Boys for the post.
+Thanks to Frugal Fun 4 Boys for the article.

 Make a frozen bubble with Wikihow